 Understanding the correct usage of indefinite articles and abbreviations can be a challenge for both native and non-native English speakers.
 Should it be a MRI scan or an MRI scan; a UNESCO heritage site or an UNESCO heritage site?
 This post first describes the difference between acronyms and initialisms, before explaining the reason why we use an MRI scan, for example, despite the abbreviation beginning with a consonant.

-Having explored the function of the first, second and third conditionals in a previous post, here we consider more conditional forms that do not necessarily follow the conditional clause + dependent clause structure, but do still express hypothetical meaning.
+Having explored the function of previous post, here we consider more conditional forms that do not necessarily follow the conditional clause + dependent clause structure, but do still express hypothetical meaning.

 Conditionals are structures used in English grammar to describe events or states that may happen/be true in the present and future, or that might have happened/been true in the past.
 In this post the first, second and third conditionals are presented.